streamlit/docs/content/library/advanced-features/configuration.md

 # This is used to: - Set the correct URL for CORS and XSRF protection purposes. - Show the URL on the terminal - Open the browser
 # Default: whatever value is set in server.port.
 serverPort = 8501

-[ui]

-# Flag to hide most of the UI elements found at the top of a Streamlit app.
-# NOTE: This does *not* hide the hamburger menu in the top-right of an app.
-# Default: false
-hideTopBar = false

 [mapbox]